Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 No. Barn lime (calcium carbonate) does not have disinfectant properties.
 It does not kill bacteria, viruses, or parasites.
 Disinfection effects reported in poultry research relate to quicklime or hydrated lime, which are caustic and not used with birds present.

-How Often Should You Use Barn Lime?
+How Often Should You Use Barn lime for chicken coop?

 There isn’t a strict schedule; instead, you should use barn lime sparingly as a maintenance tool when conditions call for moisture absorption.